What is paronychia?

 - Apply emollient hand cream frequently – dimeticone barrier creams may help.

-- Topical corticosteroid ointment for 2–4 weeks and for flares
+- Topical corticosteroid ointment is applied for 2–4 weeks and repeated for flares.

-- Antiseptics or antifungal lotions or solutions for several months
+- Antiseptics or antifungal lotions or solutions may be applied for several months.

-- Oral antifungal agent (itraconazole or fluconazole), if C albicans confirmed
+- Oral antifungal agent (itraconazole or fluconazole), if C albicans is confirmed.

 What is the outlook for paronychia?